-The Ipswich Disabled Advice Bureau is a local, independent charity, which celebrated its 40th anniversary last year, founded in 1973 as a small drop-in centre, that became a registered charity in 1981 and a not-for-profit company in 1996.
+The Ipswich Disabled Advice Bureau is a local, independent charity, which celebrated its 40th anniversary in 2013, founded in 1973 as a small drop-in centre, that became a registered charity in 1981 and a not-for-profit company in 1996.
 We work to support people with any form of disability, their carers, families and others in related fields, who live in Ipswich and the surrounding area, including Kesgrave, the Shotley peninsular and westwards to Hadleigh and Stoke-by-Nayland.
 We currently employ one full time and seven part time staff, supported by twelve volunteers.
 We are a user-led organisation, meaning that over 50 percent of our Trustees, staff and volunteers have a disability themselves.

 To support the work of the Ipswich DAB you can become a member.
 Subscription is £5 per year for individuals and £10 per year for organisations and companies.
-You will receive our newsletter and can vote at our AGM.